P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 ## What is this NPC\(WatchDog\)?

 The Watchdog calls the NPC with a random username using the API "[RandomUserGenerator](https://randomuser.me/)" by [@randomapi](https://twitter.com/randomapi).
 The NPC skin is displayed randomly by referring to the UUID skin settting.

+### What is \<ManagementID\>?

+\<ManagementID\> is a 32-character alphanumeric string that is automatically assigned when the player submits the report.
+This ID is displayed when you run `/psac view` from console.
+Also, can execute commands related to the \<ManagementID\> from the player.

+### Why not execute BAN command in this plugin?

+The plugin is concerned about falsely banning players due to false Watchdog detection.
+Therefore, the plugin does not ban players **automatically**.

 ## What is learning function?

 This plugin has a learning function that automatically adjusts the parameters using the actual cheat material.
 Learning cheat data can improve the accuracy of function decision to kick or not.
 The learning function of this plugin uses machine learning using a neural network.
 **This feature is under development.
 Please note that this function cannot learn completely.**

 ### Learning mechanism